 - Their links usually work.

-By definition, this eliminates weird porn spammers.
+By definition, this generally eliminates political bots and weird porn spammers.
 Who in the world do they think they’re fooling?